Harold Castro Player Props: Rockies vs. Cardinals

-Harold Castro -- 1-for-3 in his last game -- will be in action for the Colorado Rockies versus the St. Louis Cardinals, with Miles Mikolas on the mound, on April 11 at 8:40 PM ET.
+Harold Castro -- 1-for-4 in his most recent game -- will be in action for the Colorado Rockies against the St. Louis Cardinals, with Jack Flaherty on the mound, on April 12 at 3:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Nationals.
+He had a one-hit performance in his previous game (1-for-4) against the Cardinals.

 Harold Castro Game Info & Props vs. the Cardinals